iotaledger/iri/CONTRIBUTING.md

 # Contribute to IRI

+This document describes how to contribute to IRI.

 We encourage everyone with knowledge of IOTA technology to contribute.

+Thanks! :heart:

 ## Do you have a question?